Council Tax Reduction Exceptional Hardship Policy

 - All income received by the applicant, their partner and any member of their household irrespective of whether the income may fall to be disregarded under the Council Tax Reduction scheme;

-- Any savings, capital or investments that might be held or available to the applicant, their partner or any member of the household irrespective of whether the capital may fall to be disregarded under the Council Tax Reduction scheme;
+- Any savings, capital or investments available to the applicant, their partner or any member of the household irrespective of capital may be disregarded under the Council Tax Reduction scheme;

 - Other debts outstanding for the applicant and their partner;